SSAE 16 SOC 1 Type II & SOC 2 Type I Certification

-Our SSAE 16 Type II compliance report provides an excellent overview of all of our security systems and controls.
-While many of our competitors claim compliance with SAS 70 and SSAE 16 Type II, we are one of the only companies in the industry providing full access to our attestation reports and other relevant documents.
+Our SSAE 16 SOC 1 Type II & SOC 2 Type I compliance reports provide an excellent overview of all of our security systems and controls.
+While many of our competitors claim compliance with SAS 70 and SSAE 16, we are one of the only companies in the industry providing full access to our attestation reports and other relevant documents.

 We also post our certification documents online, and by using advanced networks and staff security protocols, we have developed an effective long-term strategy to maintain excellent security systems at our facilities.
 We always use appropriate methods to protect data, and when using our services, you will always get the peace of mind that comes from working with a secure provider.

-The Importance of SSAE 16 Type II SOC 1 Data Recovery
+The Importance of SSAE 16 Certification for Data Recovery

 SSAE stands for Statement on Standards for Attestation Engagements.
 As of June of 2011, SSAE 16 is the active attestation standard for security systems with confidential payment data.

-As a fully certified provider, we treat all data in accordance with SSAE 16 Type II standards.
+As a fully certified provider, we treat all data in accordance with SSAE 16 standards.

 The SSAE 16 document essentially provides an updated version of SAS 70 standards, which publicly traded companies in the United States have used to ensure data security since the 1990s.
 The purpose of both standards is to prevent security flaws from compromising financial information.

-While they are inherently similar, SSAE 16 Type II and SAS 70 standards have a few key differences.
-SSAE 16 Type II standards place requirements on "systems" rather than "controls."
+While they are inherently similar, SSAE 16 and SAS 70 standards have a few key differences.
+SSAE 16 Type I and Type II standards place requirements on "systems" rather than "controls."
 While this seems like a minor distinction, it allows for a much more comprehensive approach to security.
 Data recovery companies need to completely rethink their networking and media handling procedures in order to stay compliant.

-Unlike SAS 70 standards, SSAE 16 Type II standards require managerial reporting and oversight.
+Unlike SAS 70 standards, SSAE 16 SOC 1 Type II & SOC 2 Type I standards require managerial reporting and oversight.
 Our team is directly involved in the attestation process, and if our security systems fail to meet set standards, management is directly accountable.
 This ensure consistent long-term security.
-Data recovery companies must provide clear evidence of their security systems in order to comply with SSAE 16 Type II SOC 1 specifications.
+Data recovery companies must provide clear evidence of their security systems in order to comply with SSAE 16 SOC 1 Type II & SOC 2 Type I specifications.
 Because of this, compliance is an involved, time-consuming process.

-Secure Data Recovery Services' SSAE 16 Type II certification was completed under SOC 1 standards.
-SOC stands for Service Organization Control, and SOC 1 is designed specifically for data service businesses and organizations; the other SOC standards are not appropriate for the data recovery industry.
+Secure Data Recovery Services' SSAE 16 Type II certification was completed under SOC 1 standards, and SSAE 16 Type I certification was completed under SOC 2 standards.
+SOC stands for Service Organization Control, and SOC 1 is designed specifically for data service businesses and organizations.
 SOC 2 is a restricted report designed primarily for data centers, software-as-a-services (SaaS) businesses and other organizations, and SOC 3 is a general-use report that uses the same principles as SOC 2.
-All data recovery vendors should offer access to a completed SSAE 16 Type II SOC 1 report in order to demonstrate compliance.
+All data recovery vendors should offer access to a completed SSAE 16 SOC 1 Type II & SOC 2 Type I report in order to demonstrate compliance.

-We use SSAE 16 Type II certified networks and procedures when performing all of our services including:
+We use SSAE 16 Type I and Type II certified networks and procedures when performing all of our services including: